 In this guide we’re going to walk you through all the features of our Oddsmatching Tool and, more importantly, show you how you can use them to your best advantage.
 We will include a few examples of how it can be set up to help you find and place your bets faster than ever.

-We recommend Platinum Members to watch our awesome video guide here about using the Oddsmatching Tool first before reading this guide too.
+We recommend existing Platinum/Diamond Members to watch our awesome video guide here about using the Oddsmatching Tool first before reading this guide too.

 Finding bets fast using the Oddsmatching Tool filters

 What and where are the filters?